 In order for your content to be stored and distributed properly, you need what's called a server.
 A web server is connected to the Internet and it receives requests (people wanting to read your blog content) and responds by displaying the pages of your website.

 A home computer is not set up for properly hosting your own website (without some serious modifications and expenses).
-That’s why you need a web hosting company to make sure your blog is connected to the Internet.
+That’s why you need the best web hosting plan from a reliable company to make sure your blog is connected to the Internet.

 My personal recommendation for affordable & reliable web hosting is Bluehost.
 I've used them for years and am very happy with their services.